ivan-hc/AppMan/README.md

 ## If "AM" and "AppMan" have the same code, why a separate repository?
 *"AppMan" has been an active project since the second half of 2021, and was a completely standalone script, with an at times troubled history before allowing the birth of "AM".*

+### History
+*The first version of AppMan installed all programs in /opt/bin, then linked them to /usr/bin, and saved the launchers in /usr/share/applications.
+It was a mess.
+Given my inexperience, I disregarded the standards and LSB specifications, creating a new one.
+There was no shortage of criticism.*

+*I had to rewrite the program, but I already had many users at the time.
+I couldn't suddenly overturn the project.*

+*So I decided to archive AppMan and rewrite a new project, "AM," that respected these specifications: each program had its own dedicated directory in /opt.
+Initially, links and launchers remained in their positions, but were later moved to /usr/local/bin and /usr/local/share/applications, respectively.
+The launchers had "AM" in their names to distinguish them from other launchers of the same name.*

+*It was a success, especially in terms of contributors.*

+*One day, I received an issue requesting that apps be installed locally, without root privileges.
+So I decided to unarchive AppMan and fork it from AM, despite it being older.
+I copied the contents of APP-MANAGER, the main "AM" script, into "appman," changing the app paths and adding a prompt to allow users to customize the destination directory.
+Initially, these changes resulted in duplicate work, leading AppMan to be released days or weeks later than AM in an attempt to adapt the code for local use.*

+*A major refactoring effort was then launched, aimed at increasingly narrowing the differences between AM and AppMan.*

-*But starting with version 5, released in December 2023, the "AppMan" code merged with "AM", becoming a single script, named "[APP-MANAGER](https://github.com/ivan-hc/AM/blob/main/APP-MANAGER)", with two different behaviors depending on how it is installed and/or renamed.*
+*Finally, starting with version 5, released in December 2023, the "AppMan" code merged with "AM", becoming a single script, named "[APP-MANAGER](https://github.com/ivan-hc/AM/blob/main/APP-MANAGER)", with two different behaviors depending on how it is installed and/or renamed.*

-**This repository is what remains of the transition**.
+***This repository is what remains of the transition***.

 ------------------------------------------------------------------------
 # How to install "AppMan"?